 We’re calling this a draw between Ghost vs WordPress, as the test side for Ghost loaded in three seconds.
 But remember: Ghost has additional bells and whistles in its code that help sites load faster.

 WordPress blogs clock in at a respectable 3 seconds, but this also depends on how much media has been laid out on the page.

-WordPress has its own proprietary eCommerce plugin WooCommerce, an open-source program that enables users to transform their blogs into functional online stores.
+WordPress has its own proprietary eCommerce plugin WooCommerce, an open-source program that enables users to transform their blogs into full functional online stores.
 It’s essentially free, but you need to pay extra if you want to enhance its functionality.